Want to see the top tennis players in the world?

 West, South, North, East.

-When you enter Ashe Stadium through the big main gates, you are facing North.
+When you enter Ashe Stadium through the big main gates, you face North.
 When you look at the court the chair umpire's seat is on the left (West Side).

 In 2016, Ashe Stadium got a new roof!
 It now provides extra shade if you are up closer to the top.
 The view isn't great but at least you won't sweat bullets on the Eastside.
 No more rainouts and also some much-needed shade for fans to hide under on those hot summer days!
 In 2018, Armstrong will have a roof as well.